ibm-cloud-docs/security-compliance/schedule-scan.md

 If you're attempting to configure fact collection for cloud-based infrastructure, you must complete the following steps before you schedule your scan.

-Scanning for {{site.data.keyword.cloud_notm}} Gen 1 classic infrastructure is not available.
+Scanning for {{site.data.keyword.cloud_notm}} classic infrastructure is not available.
 {: note}

 #### Supported VM types